Classical disciplines, languages, and literature add to the depth of the Principle Approach.

 As teachers in a Principle Approach curriculum, our teachers become a living curriculum and have completed extensive research in their subjects.
 This not only makes them excellent teachers, it gives them the expertise to teach the research process.

 Additionally, teachers begin their subjects in God’s truth, which provides the context of “why” for students and reveals God’s Hand in the world around us.

 What does the Principle Approach look like when applied to the curriculum?
-Our course catalog details our curriculum by grade and reveals how God’s Word is at the core of all of our courses.
-Our Lower School Course Catalog is coming soon!
-View our High School Course Catalog here.
+Our course catalogs detail our curriculum by grade and reveals how God’s Word is at the core of all of our courses.
+Visit our Course Catalog page for more information and to view our grading scale.